Requirements and recommendations for the dissertation at the Philosophical Faculty

 Doctoral dissertations follow the University of Eastern Finland’s guidelines on the use of artificial intelligence, applied as appropriate.
 If an AI application is used in a thesis, the doctoral researcher must report, in writing, which application was used and in which manner it was used.
 Theses must not be completed entirely by using an AI application.
 Please read the detailed instructions on the following pages:

-- Guidelines for Describing the Use of AI in Bachelor’s and Master’s Theses (opens in a new tab) (requires UEF login)
+- Guidelines for Describing the Use of AI in Bachelor’s and Master’s Theses (requires login)

 Examination and evaluation of the doctoral dissertation